2dm/inet/showcases/wireless/coexistence/doc/index.rst

   The hosts using the two wireless technologies detect each others' transmissions (but cannot receive them), and this causes them to defer from transmitting.
 Sometimes they transmit at the same time, and the transmissions can interfere and corrupt one another.

+  - they can detect each others transmissions and defer
+  - sometimes they transmit at the same time, but they dont ruin each others tx's
+  - because...the overlap in time and frequency is not that great
+  - what happens

   The Wifi hosts have the MAC contention state, and the WPAN hosts have the MAC state displayed above them, using :ned:`InfoVisualizer`.
 At first, ``wifiHost1``